cidopenup0/discord-vscode/README.md

-# 🎮 Discord Rich Presence
+# 🎮 Minimal Discord Rich Presence

 This extension integrates **Discord Rich Presence** with **Visual Studio Code**, providing real-time status updates based on your editor activity.
 It displays your current file, workspace, and line position on Discord. 🚀